Skip to main content

 (1000, 1000, 426)

-Next we'll use the function plot_aop_refl to plot a single band of reflectance data.
+Next we'll use the function plot_aop_refl to plot a single band of the reflectance data.
 You can use help to understand the required inputs and data types for each of these; only the band and spatial extent are required inputs, the rest are optional inputs.
 If specified, these optional inputs allow you to set the range color values, specify the axis, add a title, colorbar, colorbar title, and change the colormap (default is to plot in greyscale).

 band56 = refl[:,:,55]